 The place with the lowest cost of living in Alabama according to the data is Lincoln.
 You can download the data here.

 There You Have It Mr. Or Mrs. Alabama Cheapskate

 If you're looking at the cost of living numbers in Alabama, this is an accurate list of the most affordable places to live in Alabama for 2020.

 Here's a look at the most expensive cities in Alabama according to the data:

 For more Alabama reading, check out:

-- 10 Safest Places In Alabama
+- Best Places To Buy A House In Alabama

 - Best Places To Raise A Family In Alabama

 The Most Affordable Places To Live In Alabama